 Revenue attribution has become a buzz term in marketing in recent years, with an increasing number of discussions around the topic.

-The attribution of revenue is paramount in a modern marketing strategy, with around three-quarters of B2B marketing teams having some form of attribution system in place.
+Instead, the attribution of revenue is paramount in a modern marketing strategy, with around 57% of marketing teams having some form of attribution tracking in place.

-Simply put, revenue attribution is a metric used by marketing software, which connects two different data sets (marketing and sales) to determine exactly which forms of marketing are resulting in revenue downstream.
+Revenue attribution, or marketing attribution, is a method which connects different data sets to determine exactly which forms of marketing are resulting in revenue.